 For example, if a mobile phone is reported as lost or stolen, Vodafone used to require on the name, address and date of birth of the account holder in order to cancel an existing SIM card and issue a new one.
-If thieves have that information, they could report a phone as lost or stolen and get the new Sim card delivered to their address.
+If thieves have that information, they could report a phone as lost or stolen and get the new SIM card delivered to their address.
 Unbelievable but true.
-I do not know if that is still the case.
-Probably not.

 The thieves would then use a phishing or smishing scam in order to obtain the phone owner’s bank account’s user name and password.
 Then, all the thieves need to clean out a bank account is the login code that most banks provide via the account holder’s mobile phone, which they would have in their possession.
 Having someone’s SIM card in any unlocked phone makes it possible to use that phone account as if you are the real owner.

 Note that a PayPal account, which can be linked to bank and credit card accounts, and an Amazon account only requires an email address and password to log into it.
 Therefore, you must be particularly careful never to provide that information to anyone.

 Why you should never use short passwords with 8 characters or less –

 Here is link to a typical story in which the SIM card swap scam was used to clean out a bank account and take out a loan in the victim’s name.

 Sim-swap fraud claims another mobile banking victim –